kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 - PGDATABASE

 for ECR login
-- ECR_PREF ( Prefox from "View push commands" button  looks like this "*your_account*.dkr.ecr.eu-central-1.amazonaws.com")
+- ECR_PREF ( URL of your ECR  "your_account.dkr.ecr.eu-central-1.amazonaws.com".
+You can find it to select  "View push commands" in your ECR.)
 ___
 Now you can use the pipeline which will be update React App after each push action to master branch.

-First of all update ARN name of "executionRoleArn" in the **task-definition.json** file.

 GitHub Actions will start the pipeline after your commitment.
 It takes a few minutes.
 You should see the RUNNING status of task and all containers inside of it.
 Now your pipeline is ready and working.

 **Congratulations!!!**
 ___
+Check it.

 As an example, edit file "React-app-for-multi-docker-elb-ecs-service-capacity_provider/client/src/App.js"

 Change "This is a Fibonacci Calculator" to "Fantastic Fibonacci Calculator"